Raymond Gniewek: Biography

-He served as concertmaster of the Metropolitan Opera orchestra for 43 years; upon his appointment in 1957 he was the youngest person to ever hold the post.
-He also had a career as a soloist.
+Gniewek served as concertmaster of the Metropolitan Opera orchestra for 43 years, the second American-born music to hold the post.
+Upon his appointment in 1957 at age 26, he was the youngest person to ever hold the post.
+He also enjoyed a career as a soloist.
 His final performance as concertmaster with the orchestra was a concert performance in Carnegie Hall of Béla Bartók's Bluebeard's Castle in 2000.